-1. The child has a serious non-accidental injury or harm, or a sentinel injury suspected to be caused by the parent, other caretaker, or unknown person, and the parent or other caretaker cannot be ruled out and the circumstances suggest that the child's safety may be of immediate concern.
-O Yes (Include comment for any danger indicator selected) \square Serious injury or abuse to the child other than accidental. ☐ Sentinel injury. \square Threat to cause harm or retaliate against the child. ☐ Substantial or unreasonable use of physical discipline.
-Caretaker committed an act that placed child at risk of significant/serious pain that could result in impairment or loss of bodily function. ☐ Death of a child.
-2. Child sexual abuse is suspected to have been committed by: O Yes (Include comment for any danger indicator selected) ☐ Parent; ☐ Other caretaker; OR ☐ Unknown person AND the parent or other caretaker cannot be ruled out AND circumstances suggest that the child's safety may be of immediate concern.
-O No
+1. The child has a serious non-accidental injury or harm, or a sentinel injury suspected to be caused by the parent, other caretaker, or an unknown person.
+The parent or other caretaker cannot be ruled out and the circumstances suggest that the child's safety may be of immediate concern.

+O Yes (Include comment for any danger indicator selected)

+- □ Serious injury or abuse to the child other than accidental. - □ Sentinel injury. - □ Threat to cause harm or retaliate against the child. - □ Substantial or unreasonable use of physical discipline. - □ Caretaker committed an act that placed child at risk of significant/serious pain that could result in impairment or loss of bodily function. - \Box Death of a child.

+2. Child sexual abuse is suspected to have been committed.

+O Yes (Include comment for any danger indicator selected)

+- Parent - □ Other caretaker

+□ Unknown person AND the parent or other caretaker cannot be ruled out AND circumstances suggest that the child's safety may be of immediate concern.

-3. Caretaker is aware of the potential harm and is unwilling or unable to protect the child from serious harm or threatened harm by others.
-This may include physical abuse, emotional abuse, sexual abuse, or neglect.
-(Domestic violence behaviors should be captured under danger indicator 8.)
+DSS-5231 Child Welfare Services © 2025 Evident Change 3.
+Caretaker is aware of the potential harm and is unwilling or unable to protect the child from serious harm or threatened harm by others.
+This harm may include physical abuse, emotional abuse, sexual abuse, or neglect.
+(Domestic violence behaviors should be captured under danger indicator eight.)

-O Yes

-O No

 4. Caretaker fails to provide supervision to protect the child from potentially serious harm.

-O Yes

-O No

 5. Caretaker does not meet the child's immediate needs for medical care, critical mental health care, food, or clothing, resulting in immediate safety and/or health concerns.

-O Yes

-O No

 6. Physical living conditions are hazardous and immediately threatening to the health and/or safety of the child.

-O Yes

-O No

-7. Caretaker's current substance use seriously impacts their ability to supervise, protect, or care for the child.
+7. Caretaker's current substance use seriously impairs their ability to supervise, protect, or care for the child.

+- O Yes (Include comment for any danger indicator selected) - □ Caretaker has used medications, substances, or alcoholic beverages to the extent that the caretaker is unable or likely will be unable to care for the child. - □ Substance-affected infant.

+8. Domestic or family violence exists in the household and poses an imminent danger of serious physical harm and/or emotional harm to the child.

+9. Caretaker persistently describes the child in negative terms or acts toward the child in negative ways, AND these actions impact the child's emotional or physical well-being.

+10. Caretaker's physical ability, mental health, or cognitive status seriously impairs their ability to maintain/obtain appropriate supervision, protection, or care for the child.

+□ Caretaker fears they will maltreat the child.

+11. Caretaker refuses access to or hides the child and/or seeks to hinder an assessment.

+12. Current circumstances, combined with information that the caretaker previously harmed a child in their care, suggest that the child may be in imminent danger based on the severity of the previous abuse or neglect or the caretaker's response to the previous incident.

 O Yes (Include comment for any danger indicator selected)

-☐ Caretaker has used medications, substances, or alcoholic beverages to the extent that the caretaker is unable or likely will be unable to care for the child.

-☐ Substance-affected infant.

-O No

-8. Domestic violence or family violence exists in the household and poses an imminent danger of serious physical harm and/or emotional harm to the child.
-O Yes O No 9.
-Caretaker persistently describes the child in negative terms or acts toward the child in negative ways AND these actions impact the child's emotional or physical well-being.
-O Yes O No 10.
-Caretaker's physical ability, mental health, or cognitive status seriously impairs their current ability to maintain/obtain appropriate supervision, protect, or care for the child.
-O Yes, caretaker fears they will maltreat the child O No 11.
-Caretaker refuses access to or hides the child and/or seeks to hinder an assessment.
-O Yes O No 12.
-Current circumstances, combined with information that the caretaker previously harmed a child in their care, suggest that the child may be in imminent danger based on the severity of the previous abuse or neglect or the caretaker's response to the previous incident.
-O Yes (Include comment for any danger indicator selected) ☐ Caretaker's child welfare history includes substantiated child death or near child fatality as a result of abuse or neglect. ☐ Caretaker was not successful in past reunification efforts.
-O No
+- □ Caretaker's child welfare history includes substantiated child death or near child fatality as a result of abuse or neglect. - Caretaker was not successful in past reunification efforts.